MatijaSi/toriptables2/README.md

 #####Usage:
 Both updateproxy.sh and toriptables2.py must have executable permissions and be placed in /usr/local/bin

-Changing proxy: sudo updateproxy.sh <number-of-changes> <delay-between-changes>
+Changing proxy: sudo updateproxy.sh number-of-changes delay-between-changes

 Remove proxy: sudo toriptables2.py -f

-<delay-between-changes> is by default in seconds.
+delay-between-changes is by default in seconds.
 Also check toriptables2.py -h for additional information.

+Example (change proxy 30 times with 5 minutes delay):

+sudo updateproxy.sh 30 300

 #####To test: